 ABOUT THE PROJECT

 The Baltic Power offshore wind farm is an essential element of transformation of the ORLEN Group and a milestone in the development of the Polish power sector.
-As soon as in 2024, we will start the construction of an up to 1.2 GW offshore wind farm, expected to ultimately supply clean electricity to even a million households in Poland.
+As soon as in 2024, we will start the construction of an up to 1.2 GW offshore wind farm, expected to ultimately supply clean electricity to more than 1 ,5 million households in Poland.

 FOR THE LOCAL COMMUNITIES

 Offshore wind power generation is an opportunity for a civilization change and transformation of the Polish economy.
 It can also provide a growth stimulus for the regions where clean, green technologies will be implemented.
 Experts estimate that in 2030 over 30% of energy generated in Poland will come from renewable sources, mainly offshore wind farms.
-Their potential in the Polish zone of the Baltic Sea is estimated at 11 GW.
+Their potential based on the permits issued for the construction of future offshore wind farms is about 16 GW.
+According to estimates by industry organizations, the total potential of the Polish part of the Baltic Sea may be as high as 33 GW.